DevExpress-Examples/asp-net-core-spreadsheet-update-document/README.md

 ### 2. Process the request on the server

 On the server, get the server-side [Spreadsheet](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet?p=netframework) object from the client state.
-Call the [New](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.New?p=netframework) method to create an enmpty document.
+Call the object's [New](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.New?p=netframework) method to create an empty document.
 Use the following properties to access and edit the new document's structural elements:

 * [Document](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.ASPxSpreadsheet.Document)
 Returns an open [workbook](https://docs.devexpress.com/OfficeFileAPI/14921/spreadsheet-document-api/spreadsheet-document/workbook).